-Leon is a second-year Ph.D.
-Student in the Department of History at Wayne State University, specializing in U.S. history 1877 to the present from Reconstruction to the Great Depression, with a focus on late 19th and early 20th-century urban history (Reconstruction to the Great Depression).
-His research interest is the urban environment, e.g., education, labor, criminal justice, violence, police violence, and the intersection of race.
+Leon is a third-year Ph.D.
+Student in the Department of History at Wayne State, specializing in U.S. history 1877 to the present (Reconstruction to the Second World War), with a focus on late 19th and early 20th-century urban history.
+His research interest is the urban environment, e.g., housing, education, labor, criminal justice, violence, police violence, and the intersection of race.

 Much of Leon’s research interests spawn from his life experiences with the U.S. military as an Army and National Guard NCO and Officer.
 Additionally, his 20-plus years as a licensed master electrician, commercial/industrial electrician, and controls technician, most of that time with IBEW, which gives him a unique perspective on U.S. labor history/issues as well as the built environment.